LeonAndrade/LeonAndrade.github.io/README.md

 From a quick look at this we can say that this data is about orders made by customers.

   - Products:
     - `stockcode`: Categorical / Serial.
-It seems to be the unique ID of a product.
+Possibly the unique ID of a product.
     - `price`: Quantitative.
 Assuming its the unitary price of a product.
     - `description`: Categorical.
 Description of the product.